1ExistIThink/CSUS-Competitive-Robotics-Club-AUV-PCB/README.md

-# CSUS Competitive Robotics Club-AUV PCB Descriptions
+# CSUS Competitive Robotics Club AUV PCB Descriptions
 CSUS Competitive Robotics Club AUV PCB.
 This only includes the pinnouts and descriptions of the boards.